jmp111/MResBMR-DS/Introduction to statistical programming in Python/readme.md

 - Used hypothesis testing using (non-)parametric tests with numpy/scipy
 - Performed regression/correlation analyses and use these to deal with missing values in the data
 - Visualised data and analyses using matplotlib/seaborn

+We use 5 datasets from the [https://www.ons.gov.uk/](Office of National Statistics).